CiottoliDev/SwiftSpace/README.md

 Programming tuple spaces with Swift

 ## Requirements
-You need an IDE, "xCode" by Apple has been used in this manual.
+You need an IDE, "Xcode" by Apple has been used in this manual.

 ## How to import SwiftSpace
-To import the SwiftSpace into xCode, you can simply double click the "SwiftSpace.xcodeproj" file.
+To import the SwiftSpace into Xcode, you can simply double click the "SwiftSpace.xcodeproj" file.

 ## How it works
 * **TupleSpace creation**: